trentlarson/endorser-ch/README.md

 - check DB changes

-- 90 2 add search for claim #claim
+- 90 2 add search for claim
-- 90 2 add search for claim on parcel of land #cplot ^claim
+  - 90 2 add search for claim on parcel of land
+  - ?
 - 90 2 add search for endorser (in network?)
+  - ?
 - 90 1 check & verify the user credentials for every API request
+  - 90 1 add the user info to requests
+    - x 90 1 send & check the user DID
+    - 90 2 send & check the JWT
+  - 90 1 add in-network data for each insert
+  - 90 2 change each of the SQL searches to check in-network
+- 90 5 write & support use-cases
+- 70 2 add Typescript
 - 80 5 switch/add format to verifiable credentials?
 - 80 5 uport: inside JSON payload, show a name if DID matches a contact
 - 80 0 fix API docs http://localhost:3000/api-explorer/ (linked from main page)